Twigby can save you a ton of money, but it will never compete with AT&T when it comes to overall performance.

 - Unlimited Extra gives you some more privileges.
 Your video streams will still be throttled, but you’ll get 15 GB of hotspot data and a 50 GB data cap (without deprioritization).

 - Unlimited Elite lets you have HD quality video streaming, 40 GB of hotspot data, and no high-speed data cap.
-And it even hooks you up with a free HBO MAX subscription!
+And it even hooks you up with a free MAX subscription!

 These three unlimited data plans from AT&T are serious performers.
 You’ll get fast data speeds in pretty much every metropolitan and suburban area.
 But, of course, they aren’t the cheapest.